Bruins vs. Ducks: Betting Trends, Odds, Advanced Stats

 Bruins Betting Insights

-- The Bruins posted a 20-8 mark last season as favorites on the moneyline.
+- The Bruins have won all five games when listed as a moneyline favorite this season.

-- In games it played with moneyline odds of -250 or stronger last season, Boston put together a 10-4 record (winning 71.4% of its games).
+- Boston has played as a moneyline favorite of -350 or shorter in only one game this season, and won.

-- The Bruins' implied moneyline win probability is 71.4% in this matchup.
+- The Bruins have an implied moneyline win probability of 77.8% in this game.

-- Boston and its opponent combined for more than Sunday's over/under of 6 goals 50 times last season.
+- Boston's games have gone over 6 goals only once this season (in six opportunities).

 Bruins vs Ducks Additional Info